liwenyip/6-degrees-of-nooj/README.md

 A: [Li-Wen Yip](https://www.facebook.com/liwen.yip) wrote the code.
 [Sam Hubbard](http://www.barbershopwiki.com/wiki/Sam_Hubbard) compiled the original source data set (thanks Sam!)

 Q: Why is it named after Nooj?
 A: ~~Because everyone knows he's BABS' best baritone~~ I couldn't think of any other Mononymous barbershoppers in BABS.
+And as it happens, Nooj is actually quite central in the network - the largest Nooj number of anyone in the database (at time of writing) is 8.

 Q: Why are there some links missing when I select "Show me x degrees of x"?
 A: Because it's only showing the closest links to each person.
 If it included ALL links then it would look very messy and have no hope of layout out nicely.